manisprasad/stickyNotes/README.md

-sticky-notes-gamma-three.vercel.app (Not working **Correcly** Please run it locally it will run fine)
+https://sticky-notes-gamma-three.vercel.app (Not working **Correcly** Please run it locally it will run fine)

 # Sticky Notes Web App